dmyang42/Leetcode_Problem/README.md

 It is very easy to come up with a solution with run time O(n*sizeof(integer)).
 But can you do it in linear time O(n) /possibly in a single pass?
 Space complexity should be O(n).
 Can you do it like a boss?
 Do it without using any builtin function like __builtin_popcount in c++ or in any other language.

+# Problem 342 : Power of Four
+Given an integer (signed 32 bits), write a function to check whether it is a power of 4.

+Example:
+Given num = 16, return true.
+Given num = 5, return false.

+Follow up: Could you solve it without loops/recursion?